HMS Hare (J389): Service in the Royal Navy

 Hare was decommissioned on 26 February 1946.

 She was then sold to Nigeria in May 1958 with the transfer ceremony took place in Portsmouth.

 Service in the Nigerian Navy

-Hare was renamed HMNS Nigeria and was commissioned on 21 July 1958.
-To commemorate the occasion and as a gesture from the Royal Navy, 's 1940 silver bell was presented to HMNS Nigeria for the return of the independent Government and people of the Federation of Nigeria.
+Hare was renamed HMNS Nigeria and was commissioned on 21 July 1959.
+As part of the ceremony, the silver bell of the cruiser HMS Nigeria, which had been donated in 1940 by Colonial Nigeria, was presented to the minesweeper, which was the Nigerian Navy's new flagship.

 The ship was decommissioned in 1962 and returned to the United Kingdom.
-She arrived in Faslane on 6 November 1972.
+She arrived in Faslane on 6 November 1962.